FRCTeam4500/FRCTeam4500.github.io/README.md

 # Updating docs

 ## Mkdocs
-1. The docs are created using [https://www.mkdocs.org/](Mkdocs).
-Navitage to the [https://www.mkdocs.org/#installation](install instructions) and follow them.
+1. The docs are created using [Mkdocs](https://www.mkdocs.org/).
+Navitage to the [install instructions](https://www.mkdocs.org/#installation) and follow them.
 2. Once installed, READ ALL the following pages for an explination on how to use it.
 3. The pages are created with markdown.
-Open [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](this) page for a cheatsheet.
+Open [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) page for a cheatsheet.

 ## Updating pages
 3. Navigate to src/docs/4500-docs/